awebdeveloper/pre-commit-prettier/README.md

   **1.** Why does pre-commit say failed everytime prettier changes the file.

   **A.** This is how pre-commit works.
 You need to just add the files again and commit.
 This is done so that you can verify the changes.

+  **2.** Prettier has lot more args that you dont support.

+  **A.** Just add them as args in the above snippet.
+See comment in the snippet above for example.